The Common Program of the People's Republic of China 1949-1954

 Besides having the wrong class background, people can also be arrested for having wrong ideas, incorrect attitudes, little dedication, and having voluntary or involuntary contact with wrong people.
 Even party members are not excluded from this system and can become enemies of the state.

 The courts take into account the class the defendant belongs.
 The class status is thought to affect the mental state of the offender.
 An accused person with a bourgeois or middle-class background is more likely to have counterrevolutionary intent than a state worker.
 See Article 7 on class status.
-According to Tao (1966) "It seems that by taking into account such factors as background and class composition, a person can be convicted of a crime involving counter-revolutionary intent regardless of his actual mental state."
+"It seems that by taking into account such factors as background and class composition, a person can be convicted of a crime involving counter-revolutionary intent regardless of his actual mental state."

 A special category is the so-called lumpenproletarian and vagrants, they are seen as victims of the oppression of imperialists, warlords, and landlords.
 However, they are also considered a threat by disrupting labour and production and colluding with the enemy.
 Therefore, the CCP handled them with compassion and with disapproval, and made a distinction between enemies and those who could be reformed.
 See Article 1

-Mao Zedong states in the late 1940's: "It is absolutely necessary and legitimate to sentence to death by the People’s Court and the democratic government criminals who actively and grievously oppose the People’s Democratic Revolution and commit acts of sabotage against agrarian reform; in other words: counterrevolutionaries and local tyrants guilty of the most abominable crimes.
+Mao Zedong stated in the late 1940's: "It is absolutely necessary and legitimate to sentence to death by the People’s Court and the democratic government criminals who actively and grievously oppose the People’s Democratic Revolution and commit acts of sabotage against agrarian reform; in other words: counterrevolutionaries and local tyrants guilty of the most abominable crimes.
 Otherwise, it would be impossible to establish democratic order. "

-In 1950 Mao Zedong writes: "If we do not kill bandit leaders and professional bandits, we will never be able to exterminate banditry: instead, the harder we try to destroy ordinary bandits the more of them there will be.
+In 1950 Mao Zedong wrote "If we do not kill bandit leaders and professional bandits, we will never be able to exterminate banditry: instead, the harder we try to destroy ordinary bandits the more of them there will be.
 If we do not kill local bullies, we will not be able to organize peasant associations and consequently we will not be able to distribute land to the peasants.
 If we do not kill key (Nationalist) secret agents, acts of sabotage and assassinations will continue.
-In sum, we must apply a policy of absolute repression to bandit leaders, to local bullies and to key secret agents in order to emancipate the people and to reinforce the power of the people. "
+In sum, we must apply a policy of absolute repression to bandit leaders, to local bullies and to key secret agents in order to emancipate the people and to reinforce the power of the people."

 The death penalty can be carried out immediately or after 2 years.
 The death penalty is not applicable to pregnant women, juvenile criminals (In 1953, it is decided to establish 9 juvenile correctional centres) and for elderly offenders above 60 years.
-Persons who receive this deal can improve their attitude during their period of hard labour. and be sentenced to life imprisonment or to a fixed period.
+Persons who receive this deal can improve their attitude during their period of hard labour and be sentenced to life imprisonment or to a fixed period.
 See Article 7 on reform through labour.

 The organic law of the central people's government of the PRC stipulates in article 5 The Central People's Government Council shall set up: …and the Supreme People's Court and the People's Procurator General's Office as the highest judicial and supervisory bodies of the country."
 Article 7 of this organic law states Central People's Government Council should also exercise the authority of appointment and removal of the Procurator-General, his deputies, and the members of the People's Procurator-General's Office.
 Chapter 5 of this law describes its functions and position.
 On October 19, 1949 Luo Ronghuan is appointed as attorney general of the Supreme People’s Procuratorate.
 Li Liuru and Lan Gongwu are appointed deputy attorney general.
+Although the Organic Law represented a significant improvement over previous enactments on this issue, it still left many questions unanswered.
+However, it deserves recognition for formally authorizing, for the first time, the establishment of a Procurator-General's Office to lead a nationwide agency in the near future.
+It is worth noting that during its first two years, the newly created office conducted very little actual business, playing only a marginal role in the sweeping revolutionary changes already being driven from above, which were transforming the country's traditional structures.

 There are a couple of reasons for this minimal role of the procuratorate.
 First of all, acute shortage of qualified personnel to man the offices.
 The staff remaining from the GMD were not qualified for the tasks ahead.
 The introduction of this legal system was new to them.
 There has been no predecessor to the procuratorate in China.